Young People's Zone

 Voices 2017 winners announced!

-The announcement came at a ceremony attended by the shortlisted entrants and hosted by actor and Doctor Who star Peter Capaldi.
+The Voices 2017 winners were announced at an inspiring ceremony attended by the shortlisted entrants and hosted by actor and Doctor Who star Peter Capaldi.

-The theme of this year’s competition was ‘New Beginnings’ and the panel of judges praised the young writers on the powerful and creative ways they expressed the changes and opportunities they’ve experienced in their lives.
+The theme was ‘New Beginnings’ and the panel of judges praised the young writers on the powerful and creative ways they expressed the changes and opportunities they’ve experienced in their lives.

 Peter Capaldi said: “It was an honour to host the Voices 2017 awards ceremony.
 Every young person who entered the competition expressed in words their thoughts, memories and emotions, and their moving entries gave powerful insights into their lives and experiences of the care system.
 Their creativity, talent and resilience shine through.”